 We are having some plumbing issues in our apartment building.
 None of us enjoy a plumbing crisis in the home, and we all hope to be saved by professionals like the people over at https://www.emergencyedinburghplumber.co.uk whenever we encounter a domestic plumbing issue.
 But last week, a man from the floor above paid us a visit, enquiring if we had a broken or leaking pipe.
 I was home alone, so I only opened the door half way, did the polite small talk and told him there was nothing of that sort in my bathroom.
 There was, however, brownish stains on the ceiling (mildew) that had appeared overnight.
 He thanked for my cooperation and went on for a run.

 Later in the evening, our hausmeister called and informed that some men will be checking plumbing and will need access to our bathroom.
-The next day, a man came, tried to figure out the problem, dug out two tiles from my bathtub and confirmed that there wasn’t a problem with my apartment’s plumbing.
+The next day, a man came, tried to figure out the problem, dug out two tiles from my bathtub and confirmed that there wasn’t a problem with my apartment’s plumbing and no pipe repair was needed.
 Also, someone will come to fix the broken tiles after confirming the time with us over the phone.

 On following Monday, a man rang my apartment’s doorbell, and requested for keys to the cellar.
 He wore the same bright orange uniform as the guy who visited us from plumbing company the other day, but…I didn’t know him.
 And while I only have copious trash in my cellar, others might have something valuable.
 I excused that the keys were with my husband and he was at work.
 I reasoned, better safe than sorry.